Ayaan Hirsi Ali: Dutch citizenship controversy

 Reacting to news of Hirsi Ali's planned relocation to the US, former VVD leader Hans Wiegel stated that her departure "would not be a loss to the VVD and not be a loss to the House of Representatives".
 He said that Hirsi Ali was a brave woman, but that her opinions were polarizing.
 Former parliamentary leader of the VVD, Jozias van Aartsen, said that it is "painful for Dutch society and politics that she is leaving the House of Representatives".
 Another VVD MP, Bibi de Vries, said that if something were to happen to Hirsi Ali, some people in her party would have "blood on their hands".
 United States Deputy Secretary of State Robert Zoellick said in May 2006, "we recognise that she is a very courageous and impressive woman and she is welcome in the US."

-On 23 May 2006, Ayaan Hirsi made available to The New York Times some letters she believed would provide insight into her 1992 asylum application.
+In 2006, Hirsi Ali made available to The New York Times some letters she believed would provide insight into her 1992 asylum application.
 In one letter her sister Haweya warned her that the entire extended family was searching for her (after she had fled to the Netherlands), and in another letter her father denounced her.
 Christopher DeMuth, president of the American Enterprise Institute (AEI), said that the asylum controversy would not affect the appointment.
 He stated that he was still looking forward to "welcoming her to AEI, and to America."

 On 27 June 2006, the Dutch government announced that Hirsi Ali would keep her Dutch citizenship.
 On the same day a letter was disclosed in which Hirsi Ali expressed regret for misinforming Minister Verdonk.
 Hirsi Ali was allowed to retain her name.
 Dutch immigration rules allowed asylum seekers to use grandparents' names.
 Her grandfather had used the last name Ali until his thirties and then switched to Magan, which was her father's and family's surname.
 This grandfather's birth year of 1845 had complicated the investigation.
 (Hirsi Ali's father Hirsi Magan Isse was the youngest of his many children and born when her grandfather was close to 90).
 Later the same day Hirsi Ali, through her lawyer and in television interviews, stated that she had signed the resignation letter, drafted by the Justice Department, under duress.
 She felt it was forced in order for her to keep her passport, but she had not wanted to complicate her pending visa application for the US.
 As of 2006 she still carried her Dutch passport.